Salary Sacrifice FAQs

-Deciding to take part in a salary sacrifice scheme could have a number of implications such as potentially affecting your entitlement to tax credits, the amount you repay to the Student Loan Company or your entitlement to the State Pension.
+Deciding to join a salary sacrifice scheme could have a number of implications such as potentially affecting your entitlement to tax credits, the amount you repay to the Student Loan Company or your entitlement to the State Pension.

 If you are unsure about the impact salary sacrifice could have on your personal finances you should consult an independent financial adviser.

 Your choice of car would be restricted to electric cars only and may be affected by your salary and the availability of insurance, which may depend on your age and postcode.

 From e-Fleet, Fleet Alliance’s cloud-based management and reporting platform, you’ll be able to access a dedicated salary sacrifice portal via which you’ll be able to search for your ideal electric car from the hundreds of models now available from a wide range of manufacturers.

 Yes.
 Choice of colour and options made available by your chosen manufacturer are permissible.

 In addition to your brand new electric car, the Scheme includes servicing, maintenance, fully comprehensive motor insurance and roadside assistance.